150 South Clinton Avenue, Bay Shore, NY. (in Bay Shore Marina)

 (631) 206 - 3311

-Multi-stall restrooms with a large, handicapped-stall are located in the rear of the dining room.
-Sinks are wheelchair-accessible.
+Multi-stall restrooms with a large, accessible stall are located in the rear of the dining room.
+Sinks are accessible.
 There is a baby-changing station.

 - Attraction Type: dining

 Distance to venue: depends on where you park - passengers can be dropped off

 Places to rest: benches, some chairs and tables for those waiting